If you experience a failed withdrawal or a delayed withdrawal, you may need to provide additional documents to your bank to solve the issue.

 If your withdrawal is still being processed after a full 24 hours, you may cancel and try again.

-[Accordion] What if the ETA has passed?
+[Accordion] What if the estimated arrival date has passed?

 [Accordion] What if my bank can’t find my funds?